tmitcham/AMRpy-utils/README.md

 # AMRpy-utils

-Pre- and post-processing and plotting tools for use with AMR plot files from Chombo-based models (including BISICLES and SUHMO)
+Reading, analysis and plotting tools for use with AMR plot files from Chombo-based models (including BISICLES and SUHMO)